 “The work ACRF does gives me great comfort and I am very proud to say that I have shown my commitment to ACRF by including a gift in my Will.
 It is my strong belief that the real cure for cancer is just around the corner and I trust that my legacy will make a difference in the future.

-“These days I can’t travel down to Sydney regularly, but I am a monthly regular giver and look forward to reading the ACRF newsletters which always include promising outcomes in research into things like stem cells and strengthening our immune system, among other promising treatments.
+“These days I can’t travel to Sydney regularly, but I am a monthly regular giver and look forward to reading the ACRF newsletters which always include promising outcomes in cancer research.

 “Mine is only one story, but I am sure it resonates with many families touched by cancer.
 I believe the only way to ensure we get on top of this disease is through funding more research.
 No matter the size of your donation or your bequest, if it is going to ACRF, it will be put to very good use.”

-ACRF is hosting Wills Days for those needing to include to create a Simple Will.
-For more information about ACRF Wills Days, please contact Lee Christian: 02 9223 7833 or email Lchristian@acrf.com.au
+Each year, ACRF hosts Wills Days for those needing to create a Simple Will.
+For more information about ACRF Wills Days or leaving a bequest to ACRF, please contact Lee Christian: 02 9223 7833 or email Lchristian@acrf.com.au